JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Over the past few years, real-time raytracing has gone from a research curiosity to a shipping feature in major game engines, promising to solve many of these problems by simulating how light actually behaves.

-With the release of v0.17, [Bevy](https://bevy.org) now joins that club with experimental support for hardware raytracing!
+With the release of v0.17, [Bevy](https://bevy.org) now joins the club with experimental support for hardware raytracing!

 <video style="max-width: 100%; margin: var(--gap) var(--gap) 0 var(--gap); border-radius: 6px;" controls>
   <source src="solari_recording.mp4" type="video/mp4">